hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Check DR Status

-This endpoint print information about the status of replication (mode, sync progress, etc).
+This endpoint prints information about the status of replication (mode, sync progress, etc).

 This is an authenticated endpoint.